A Coaching Power Tool Created by Alexandra Philipona

 If you have a coachee who complains about chronic fatigue, lack of time, difficulties in his/her relationship with their family, lack of quality time spent with them, and/or the tendency to be perfect, consider a dysfunction of the delegation process and lack of trust.
 This was the case in the first story.
 Consider the following underlying believes as well.

-If you have a coachee who complains about lack of time, difficulties in his/her relationship with the family, and/or the tendency to be perfect consider the following underlying believes.
+If you have a coachee who complains about lack of time, difficulties in his/her relationship with the family, and/or the tendency to be perfect considering the following underlying believes.
 This was the case in the second story.

 Possible underlying limiting believes: